AndyObtiva/glimmer-dsl-swt/README.md

 [![Math Bowling App Screenshot](https://raw.githubusercontent.com/AndyObtiva/MathBowling/master/Math-Bowling-Screenshot.png)](https://github.com/AndyObtiva/MathBowling)

-**Note:** I offer Glimmer as an open-source project that represents my interests in Ruby Programming, Desktop GUI application development with SWT, Object Oriented Design, Design Patterns, and Software Architecture.
+**Note:** I offer Glimmer DSL for SWT as a free and open-source [Ruby Gem](https://rubygems.org/gems/glimmer-dsl-swt) that represents my interests in Ruby Programming, Desktop GUI application development with SWT, Object Oriented Design, Design Patterns, and Software Architecture.
 Additionally, I am sharing my professional experience and expertise in Eclipse SWT given that I am an [EclipseCon](http://andymaleh.blogspot.com/2007/03/eclipsecon-2007-day-3.html)/[EclipseWorld](http://andymaleh.blogspot.com/2008/11/eclipseworld-2008-highlights.html) presenter and have built professional applications in SWT/JFace/RCP for Obtiva and the Pampered Chef in the past.
 This is also done in the hopes that it would indirectly bring me work in a field I am extremely passionate about.
 That said, please keep in mind that I myself am learning topics in Software Engineering too everyday, including newer editions of SWT and JRuby, which seem to pop up every quarter.
 If you see anything that needs to be improved, please do not hesitate to contact me on [Gitter](https://gitter.im/AndyObtiva/glimmer) or submit [Issues](https://github.com/AndyObtiva/glimmer-dsl-swt/issues)/[Pull-Requests](https://github.com/AndyObtiva/glimmer-dsl-swt/pulls).